California's Climate Drives Real Mold Risk

 Aging Housing Stock

-Much of California's housing was built before modern vapor barriers, drainage mats, and building envelope standards.
 Crawl spaces and attics in pre-1980 construction often lack adequate ventilation.
-Wall assemblies in Victorian and Craftsman-era homes have no drainage plane — moisture that penetrates the exterior cladding goes directly to wood framing.
-These structural characteristics create long-term accumulation risk that a single water intrusion event can trigger.
+Wall assemblies in Victorian and Craftsman-era homes have no drainage plane — moisture that penetrates the cladding goes straight to wood framing.

 El Niño Cycles and Storm Events